Baphomet480/messages-app-mcp/README.md

 - `pnpm run dev` starts the stdio server via ts-node.
 - `pnpm run build` compiles TypeScript to `dist/`; run `pnpm start` to execute the compiled build.
 - An MCP Inspector session can be launched with `pnpm run inspector`.
+- `node scripts/check-tools.mjs` performs the automated metadata audit used in CI to keep tool titles and field descriptions aligned with MCP best practices.
+- `node scripts/test-search.mjs --participant '+15551234567' --days-back 30` exercises the recency/search flow exactly as an MCP client would.
 - Scripts are documented in `package.json`; use `pnpm run send` or `pnpm run doctor` for quick manual checks.

 ## Testing